TV Tropes Needs Your Help

 - Tom Zarek and Felix Gaeta on Battlestar Galactica.

-- In the new Twilight Zone series, the episode "Yellow" centers about the general's cowardly son.
+- In the new Tales from the Crypt series, the episode "Yellow" centers about the general's cowardly son.
 Said son caused the deaths of his squadmates, due to his cowardice.
 So, he is sentenced to execution via firing squad.
 His father says, if he acts brave for the squad, he will load all of the rifles with blanks and put provisions so the son can escape, quietly.
 At the climax, after the son sees the provisions in the ditch and gives a brave final speech, the squad lowers their rifles and the general turns his face away, since he cannot watch his son being shot.

 - One episode of Monty Python's Flying Circus (the full-episode story "The Cycling Tour") features the Soviets trying to execute Reg Pither via the firing squad.
 The firing squad misses.
 Repeatedly.